nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ClinicConnectSystem data are saved automatically as a JSON file `[JAR file location]/data/clinicconnectsystem.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
 If your changes to the data file makes its format invalid, ClinicConnectSystem will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to save a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the ClinicConnectSystem to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClinicConnectSystem home folder.

+**Q**: How do I remove a patient's `EXISTING_CONDITIONS` and `NOTES` from the patient's record? <br>
+**A**: Use the `edit` command to edit the respective fields to NIL<br>e.g.`edit T0123456A ec|NIL no|NIL`.

 --------------------------------------------------------------------------------------------------------------------
 ## Known Issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the window will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **When adding or editing patient entries**, the combination of a NRIC starting with the character "S" and a birthdate after 1 January 2000 will be accepted by the system, despite this being an impossible combination of NRIC and birthdate for a patient.
+3. **When adding or editing patient entries**, the combination of an NRIC starting with the character "S" and a birthdate after 1 January 2000 will be accepted by the system, despite this being an impossible combination of NRIC and birthdate for a patient.
 4. **When adding allergies**, there is no distinction between capitalized and uncapitalized forms and plural and singular variations.
 5. **For `no` and `ec` parameters**, the parameter summary has stated that it has to be non-empty.
 However,